wbamberg/idl-reference/docs/nsIToolkitProfileService.md

 <tr>
 <td></td>
-<td>aProfileName
+<td>aAppName
-        The name of the profile
+        The name of the application
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aProfileName
+<td>aVendorName
-        The name of the profile
+        The name of the vendor
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aProfileName
+<td>aProfileDefaultsDir
-        The name of the profile
+        The location where the profile defaults are.
 </td>
 </tr>